rawsrc/PhpEcho/README.md

 1. You have the possibility to define once for all a template directory root that will automatically prepend all block paths.
 2. You can define and attach an array of PhpEcho blocks to a key.
 That makes life really easier with complex layout rendering (see below).
 3. You can provide any default block view for a key.
 The default view will be rendered only if the key is not defined.
-4. To be able to override helpers, you have to inject once manually on bootstrap the standard library using `PhpEcho::injectStandardHelpers();`
+4. To be able to override helpers, you must inject once manually on bootstrap the standard library using `PhpEcho::injectStandardHelpers();`

 **What you must know to use it**
-1. Using array access notation or function notation will always return escaped values.
+1. All values read from a PhpEcho instance are escaped and safe in HTML context.
+2. Parameters stored in any PhpEcho instance are NEVER escaped
-2. Please note that inside an external view file, the instance of the class PhpEcho is always available through `$this`.
+3. Inside an external view file, the instance of the class PhpEcho is always available through `$this`.
+4. You MUST NEVER use a space in a name anywhere (block, helper, folder, path): a space is always read as a `DIRECTORY_SEPARATOR`

 **SHORT EXAMPLE**
 ```php